 Three King´s Day

-Mexican children do not open their Christmas gifts on the 25th of December like children in most western countries.
-Instead, they open them on the 6th of January which is known as El Dia de Los Reyes or ¨Three King´s Day “.
+Christmas celebrations in Mexico differ from those in other parts of the world.
+Some Mexican children open their gifts on the 25th of December like children in most western countries.
+However, others open them on the 6th of January which is known as El Dia de Los Reyes or ¨Three King´s Day “.